Netflix/falcor/model.md

 */
 ```

-This highlights one of the hazards of representing your data as JSON: stale data caused by duplicate objects.
+This highlights one of the hazards of representing your data as JSON: **most application domains are Graphs and JSON models Trees.**
-Most applications have a domain model which is a graph.
-However, JSON is designed to store trees.

 When application servers send subsets of the graph across the network as JSON, they typically use the *duplicate and identify strategy*.
-If the same object appears more than once in the JSON response, the application server includes a unique id within the object.
-The application client is expected to use the ids to de-dupe all copies of each object before storing the data in the local cache.
+If the same object appears more than once in the JSON response, the application server includes a unique ID within the object.
+The application client is expected to use the IDs to determine the two copies of an object represent the same entity.
+This code must often be specialized for each new type of message that comes back from the server.
 Failing to de-dupe objects can lead to stale data being displayed to the user.

 Falcor attempts to solve this problem by introducing JSON Graph.
 JSON Graph is a convention for modeling graph information in JSON.
-JSON Graph introduces a new kind of value type: a reference.

-To convert a JSON object into a JSON Graph, you place every object at a unique location within the JSON object and replace all other occurences of that object with a reference to the object's unique location.
+You can convert any JSON object into a JSON Graph in two steps:

+1. Move all objects to a unique location within the cereal object
+2. Replace all other occurrences of the object with a **Reference** to that object's unique location

+We can use the task ID to create a unique location in the JSON for each task.
+We start by adding a map of all Tasks that is organized by Task ID to the root of the document:

+(Example of tasks by ID)

+Next we replace every other occurrence of each task with a Reference value.
+A Reference is a JSON object that contains a path to another location within an object.
+References can be constructed using the Model.ref factory function.

+(Example that shows references)

+Although a Reference is a JSON object, it is treated as a value type by the Model.
+In other words it is legal to retrieve a reference from a Falcor Model.

+(Example that shows retrieving a reference for a Falcor model)

+Note that in the example above each TODO appears only once.
+If we use a Model to set a TODO to false we will observe that the new state will be reflected regardless of where in the JSON Graph we retrieve the TODO's information.

+(Example demonstrating that when we use set value to set the done property of the second two due to false, we get done:true when we read it from both places in the to do list)

+Note that in the example operations above we use a path which extends *beyond* the reference object in the cereal graph.
+However instead of short-circuiting and returning the reference, the Model *follows* the path in the reference and continues evaluating the remaining keys and the path at the location referred to by the path in the reference.
+In the next section we will explain how models evaluate paths against JSON and JSON Graph objects.

+### Path Evaluation and JSON Graph

+When evaluating paths against a serial object, the Falcor model starts at the root of its associated JSON object and continues looking up keys until it arrives at a value type.

+(Example of looking up a path using get value)

+If a value type is encountered before the path is fully evaluated, the path evaluation process is short-circuited and the value discovered is returned.

+(example of what I said above, this time running into a null at a branch node)

+The one exception to this rule is the case in which  a Model encounters a **Reference** value type.
+When a Model encounters a reference while evaluating a path, it behaves differently than does if it encounters any other value type.
+If a Model encounters a reference before evaluating all of the keys in a path, the unevaluated keys are appended to the path within the reference and evaluation is resumed from root of the JSON object.

+In the following piece of code, we attempt to retrieve the name of the first TODO:

+(Get value todos, 0, name)

+First the model evaluates the keys "todo" and "0" and encounters a reference value.
+However instead of short-circuiting and returning the reference value, the Model resumes evaluation from the location in the JSON referred to in the reference path.
+This is accomplished by dynamically rewriting the path from "todos[0].name" to "todosById[2692].name" and resuming evaluation from the root of the JSON object.

+Note that **references are only followed if there are more keys in the path that have not yet been evaluated.** If we shorten the path to "todos[0]" the model returns the reference path rather than the object it refers to.

+(Example of what I said above printed to the console)

+The process of rewriting a path when a reference is encountered is known as *Path Optimization.* for more information on how Path Optimization can improve the efficiency of server-side data retrieval, see Path Optimization.

+### JSON Graph Atoms and Errorsa

+In addition to References, cereal graph introduces two additional value types which can be retrieved from the Model:

+1. Atoms
+2. Errors

+#### JSON Graph Atoms

+Cereal graph allows a  metadata to be attached to values to control how they are handled by the Model.
+For example, metadata can be attached to values to control how long they stay in the cache and also to indicate whether one value is a more recent version than another.

 Notice in the JSON document above
 1. atom